Norfolk Anti-Inoculation Riot of 1768

-The Norfolk Anti-Inoculation Riot on June 27, 1768 was part of a series of riots across the English Colonies in the New World surrounding inoculation against smallpox.
+The Norfolk Anti-Inoculation Riot of 1768 was part of a series of riots across the English Colonies in the New World surrounding inoculation against smallpox.
 Many inhabitants of the colonies were against this relatively new approach to build immunity against smallpox.
 Inhabitants were afraid that inoculation would infect and kill uninfected communities, but they also objected for political reasons.
-The riot on June 27, 1768 in Norfolk, Virginia consisted of an anti-inoculation mob invading a plantation where inoculated families resided, ending in the mob driving the families into the local pest house.
+The riot on June 27, 1768, in Norfolk, Virginia consisted of an anti-inoculation mob invading a plantation where inoculated families resided, ending in the mob driving the families into the local pest house.

 Background

 When European migration to the New World in the sixteenth century started, smallpox followed, and it infected Natives of the New World and continued to torment European immigrants through the sixteenth, seventeenth, and eighteenth centuries in the English colonies.
 In the early eighteenth century, Boston physician Zabdiel Boylston and New England puritan minister Cotton Mather introduced the method of inoculation adopted from England to combat smallpox.
 People that had been avoiding smallpox in this time did not agree with this approach to combat it, since they would basically be infected with the sickness they had been avoiding their whole life.
 While others supporting inoculation thought that the advantages of inoculation outweighed the risks.